jonellcc/Discord-Bot-CC/README.md

 # 🤖 Discord Bot Documentation

 ## 🚀 Introduction
-This is a modular **Discord.js v14 bot** with support for:
+This is a modular **Discord.js v15 bot by Jonell Hutchin Magallanes** with support for:
 - **Prefix commands** (`!ping`)
 - **Mention commands** (`@BotName ping`)
 - **Slash commands** (`/ping`)